Tight Muscles: 10 Steps to Relax and Reduce Pain

 On the other hand, not only weak, but strong muscles may become tight as well.
 If you are exercising and suddenly increase your intensity or try a new type of exercise, or use the wrong footwear, you may experience tight muscles.
 When your muscles are overused due to a hard workout, some of the weaker muscle fibers break resulting in inflammation and the shortening of muscle fibers.
 You feel tight muscles because of these short and strong fibers.

-Conventional Treatments for Muscle Tightness
+Conventional Treatments for Tight Muscles

 Conventional treatment of joint pain relies on medications.
 Muscle relaxers and non-steroidal anti-inflammatory drugs (NSAIDS) are commonly prescribed.
 Unfortunately, these medications can have serious side effects.